Walkthrough: Command-Line Profiling Using Sampling

 — or —

-Generate a more detailed report by using the command-line tool VSPerfReport.exe.
+Generate a comma-separated value (.csv) file by using the command-line tool VSPerfReport.exe.
 To generate reports for use outside the Visual Studio IDE use the following command:

 VSPerfReport <dir> PeopleTraxReport.vsp /output:<dir> /summary:all